The medications listed on this website are provided for informational purposes only.

 - You catch yourself pausing before interrupting someone, and you don’t blow up in anger as often.

-Who Can Take Atomoxetine
+Who Can Take Strattera?

-Atomoxetine is FDA-approved for ADHD in children 6+, teens, and adults, though at ADHD Advisor, we only work with adults 18 and older.
+Strattera is FDA-approved for ADHD in children 6+, teens, and adults, though at ADHD Advisor, we only work with adults 18 and older.

 - Narrow-angle glaucoma